Interconnection Regulation

 Why it matters now

-Interconnection is the gateway to market entry in telecoms.
-Without interconnection, a new provider cannot reach customers.
-Incumbents therefore have substantial bargaining power in interconnection negotiations, and this power is subject to regulatory control through both the General Conditions (obligations on all providers) and SMP access conditions (obligations on providers with Significant Market Power).
-The regulatory framework governing interconnection has not substantially changed since 2003.
-But the market has.
+A new provider cannot reach customers without interconnection, so an incumbent has substantial bargaining power in the negotiation, and this power is subject to regulatory control through both the General Conditions (obligations on all providers) and SMP access conditions (obligations on providers with Significant Market Power).
+The framework has been amended repeatedly since 2003, most substantially by the Electronic Communications and Wireless Telegraphy Regulations 2011 and by the Electronic Communications and Wireless Telegraphy (Amendment) (European Electronic Communications Code and EU Exit) Regulations 2020.
 The growth of mobile operators, the rise of over-the-top services and cloud platforms, and the consolidation of the sector have created tension between the original regulatory design (protecting new entrants from incumbent abuse) and the current market structure (where incumbents themselves may be network new entrants in other markets, or where dominance is exercised in ways the 2003 Act did not anticipate).
-At the same time, Ofcom has signalled that it is prioritising enforceability of access conditions and is willing to escalate disputes to formal determination when commercial negotiations fail.
-This makes interconnection disputes more likely and more expensive to resolve.
-Understanding the regulatory framework, the dispute resolution process, and the practical negotiation dynamics is essential for any operator.

-The first and most dangerous error is treating interconnection as purely a commercial and technical negotiation.
-Interconnection is also a regulatory negotiation.
-The terms of an interconnection agreement must be consistent with the General Conditions of the Communications Act 2003 and with any applicable SMP access conditions.
+Interconnection is a regulatory negotiation as well as a commercial and technical one.
+The terms of an interconnection agreement must be consistent with the General Conditions set by Ofcom under section 45 of the Communications Act 2003 and with any applicable SMP conditions.
 An operator that negotiates interconnection terms without checking regulatory consistency creates compliance risk that surfaces later, often during a dispute.
-We see operators discovering, years into an interconnection relationship, that the agreed terms do not comply with the relevant regulatory obligations, and that renegotiation is now costly and contentious.

-The second widespread mistake is failing to understand which regulatory regime applies.
 Interconnection is governed by three overlapping legal regimes.
-General Condition A1 (set out in the General Conditions of Entitlement, consolidated version effective 15 December 2022) imposes an obligation on all providers to negotiate interconnection on a reasonable request.
-This is a baseline obligation.
+General Condition A1.2 (General Conditions of Entitlement, unofficial consolidated version with effect from 8 April 2026) requires a provider of a public electronic communications network, to the extent requested by any other provider of such a network, to negotiate with a view to concluding an agreement for interconnection, or an amendment to an existing agreement, within a reasonable period.
+It is an obligation to negotiate, not an obligation to agree, and it is not triggered by a request from a person who does not provide such a network.
+Ofcom’s consolidated version has no legal effect: the notification text under section 48(1) of the Communications Act 2003 takes precedence.
 If an operator has SMP in a relevant market, that operator is subject to specific SMP access conditions, which are typically set by Ofcom and impose additional obligations regarding access pricing, non-discrimination and transparency.
 Beyond both of these regimes, competition law applies.
 Under the Competition Act 1998, a provider with dominance (often, but not always, the same as SMP for telecoms purposes) cannot refuse access where that refusal amounts to abuse of dominance.
-Most operators focus on one regime and miss the others.
-The practical consequence is that when a dispute arises, the operator discovers that the other party has alternative legal claims it did not anticipate.
+All three regimes apply at the same time, and a counterparty can run its claim under any of them.

-The third error is underestimating the section 185 dispute resolution process.
-The Communications Act 2003, sections 185 to 191, gives Ofcom the power to resolve disputes about network access when the parties cannot agree.
+The Communications Act 2003, sections 185 to 188, 190 and 191, gives Ofcom the power to resolve disputes about network access when the parties cannot agree; section 189, which dealt with disputes involving other member States, was omitted on 31 December 2020.
 This is not mediation; it is binding determination.
 Ofcom can impose access terms, pricing, and technical conditions.
 Once Ofcom has made a determination under section 185, the parties are bound by it.
-Many operators treat section 185 as a last resort and engage Ofcom only when negotiation has broken down.
-By that stage, positions are entrenched and the cost of resolution is very high.
-Operators that understand section 185 earlier in the negotiation process, and that use the prospect of Ofcom determination as an incentive to move toward commercial agreement, often achieve better outcomes.
+The prospect of a section 185 determination is part of the commercial negotiation from the start, not a step taken once negotiation has failed.

 When to instruct